AkashBabu/redis-json/README.md

 Please refer to [this page](https://github.com/AkashBabu/redis-json/blob/master/CHANGELOG.md)

-## Mocha & Chai (Testing)
-> npm test

 ## Coverage Report
 > npm run coverage

 ## Contributions
-This is open-source, which makes it obvious for any PRs, but I would request you to add necessary test-cases for the same
+This is open-source, which makes it obvious for any PRs, but I would request you to add necessary test-cases for the same.

+### Pre-requisites:
+Run your redis-server and then point the same client to the same.
+An easier way to start redis-server, provided you've already installed `docker` (else visit [this page](https://docs.docker.com/get-docker/)) is by running this command:
+> docker run --rm -it --name redis -p 6379:6379 redis

+We follow TDD approach, so write your test cases first and then run the same paralelly during development by running the following command:
+> npm run test:dev

 ## LICENCE